iam-weijie/astar-pathfinding/README.md

 # A* Algorithm Visualizer

-This is a Python implementation of the A* algorithm, built with Pygame.
+This is a Python implementation of the A* algorithm.

 ## Usage